 The trail towards Tilicho base camp can be a bit tricky so we will need to walk along a small path to reach in base camp.
 The downward slope towards Base Camp is much easier.

-An hours walk from Yak Kharka the trail passes through Ledar before climbing along the east bank of Jasang Khola and descending to Thorang Phedi.
+An hour walk from Yak Kharka the trail passes through Ledar before climbing along the east bank of Jasang Khola and descending to Thorang Phedi.

-There is off road drive between Muktinath and Tatopani which is often busy and dusty.
+There is off-road drive between Muktinath and Tatopani which is often busy and dusty.
 All part of the adventure!

 Crossing the hanging bridge over the Kali Gandaki river, we reach the village of Shikha.
-From Shikha we walk for three more hours before we arrive in Ghorepani.
+From Shikha, we walk for three more hours before we arrive in Ghorepani

-In Ghorepani, just after an hour’s walk we reach the famous Poon Hill.
+In Ghorepani, just after an hour’s walk, we reach the famous Poon Hill.
 The view from the top of this beautiful place is superb.
 The mountains that can be observed from the hill are the Annapurna I, Annapurna South, Tukuche, Nilgiri, Hiunchuli and Dhaulagiri.
 After taking in the beauty of Ghorepani we continue walking to Tadapani.

 The trail now drops as we descend down a stone staircase and then cross the Chhomrung Khola.
-After climbing high above the Modi Khola the trail continues up hill to Kuldi before descending again to Himalaya.
+After climbing high above the Modi Khola the trail continues uphill to Kuldi before descending again to Himalaya.

-From Himalaya we follow the trail high above the river and walk until we reach the Machapuchare Base Camp which is at a lower altitude and a slightly shorter distance than the Annapurna Base Camp.
+From Himalaya, we follow the trail high above the river and walk until we reach the Machapuchare Base Camp which is at a lower altitude and a slightly shorter distance than the Annapurna Base Camp.
 We can choose where to stay.